SohamNagi/ArmyOfSafeguards/FinalPresentation/SafeGuard Presentation Script (8 Minutes).md

 (Time: \~1:15)

 * **Slide 10: Summary & Next Steps**
   * "To summarize, this term we built a fully functioning multi-agent safeguard pipeline—from model fine-tuning, to critic specialization, to aggregation—and demonstrated that specialization fundamentally improves robustness.
 Our experiments showed that no single critic can reliably capture all failure modes, but their coordinated signals form a far more resilient safety layer.
 This validates our core hypothesis: safety is stronger when distributed."
-* **Slide 11: Future Work**
   * "While our project concluded with the Fall term, this framework is designed for extension.
 The most immediate future direction for this research would be replacing our current rule-based aggregation threshold (the fixed 0.7) with **Learned Aggregation strategies**—essentially training a smaller router model to make the final decision.
 Additionally, the modular structure allows for easy expansion to new critics like PII or Bias Detection.
 Thank you, for listening!"